Does Plus500 charge any trading fees?

 Plus500 is mainly compensated for its services through the "market spread".
 For example, when trading EUR/USD, if the buy rate is 1.12078 then the sell rate would be 1.12072 respectively (which means a market spread of 0.6 pips, in this example).
-Unlike other service providers who also charge commissions on each trade, Plus500 does not charge dealing commissions.
+Unlike other service providers who also charge commissions on each trade, Plus500 does not charge commissions.

 However, the following additional fees may be applied:

 Overnight Funding - The overnight funding amount is either added to or subtracted from your account when holding a position after a certain time (the “Overnight Funding Time”).

 The overnight funding time and the daily overnight funding percentage can be found in the “Details” link next to the instrument’s name on the main screen of the platform.